ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 > **Note**: Some InstaGENI racks have a firewall in place that will block incoming traffic on the noVNC port.
 If everything looks normal in the terminal output but you haven't been able to open the URL in a browser, you might want to try using a different InstaGENI rack.
 You don't have to delete your existing resources, or set up the bank websites again!
 Just click "Add Resources" on your slice, add reserve the topology from [https://git.io/fhpCT](https://git.io/fhpCT) - with the "good" gateway, attacker, and target - on a *different* InstaGENI site that you haven't used yet.

 Click "Connect", and enter a password when prompted.

+-->

+In the CloudLab web interface, open a VNC session on the "client" node: Topology view > click on "client" > select "Open VNC window".

-Then, at the terminal, run
+Then, at the terminal inside the VNC session, run

 ```
 firefox -private